Aliganj, Lucknow, 226022, India sales@nextolive.com

 Legacy App Modernization

-We've seen old PHP scripts, early-2000s UI, and databases that no one wants to touch held together with duct tape.
-It's not glamorous to modernize them, but it feels great.
+As a trusted web app development company in USA, We’ve seen old PHP scripts, early-2000s UI, and databases that no one wants to touch held together with duct tape.
+It’s not glamorous to modernize them, but it feels great.
 We move old architectures to cleaner, more scalable setups that usually include cloud hosting, containerization, and new frontend frameworks.
-A lot of the work is untangling years of quick fixes and rewriting modules so that future developers won't hate us for it.
+A lot of the work is untangling years of quick fixes and rewriting modules so that future developers won’t hate us for it.
 People often tell us that they wish they had upgraded sooner because life is much easier when the tech stops giving them problems.

 CMS Development